 Varieties, often called French hybrids, number in the hundreds.
 They generally flower a little later than the species and have larger clusters of single or double flowers in a wide range of colors.
 Singles are often as showy as doubles, sometimes more so.

 Descanso hybrids, developed for mild winters, excel in Zones 18–22.
 Try ‘Lavender Lady’ (best known), ‘Blue Skies’ and ‘Blue Boy’ (both blue), ‘California Rose’ (single pink), ‘Chiffon’ (lavender), ‘Forrest K. Smith’ (light lavender), ‘Sylvan Beauty’ (rose-lavender), and ‘White Angel’ (‘Angel White’).

 From eastern Europe.
 Can eventually reach 20 ft. tall, with nearly equal spread.
 Suckers strongly; pru...

-From the Arctic and mountains of North America, Eurasia.
-Small (1/4 to 1/2-in.), narrow bright g...
+From the Arctic and mountains of North America and Eurasia.
+Small (1/4–1/2-in.), narrow bright g...

 Woody perennials.
 Moderate growth rate to about 3 ft. high and wide.
 Attractive leaves resemble those ...